faasm/faasm/docs/python.md

 ## Setting up the runtime environment

-Once this is all built we can put the relevant files in place with:
+Once this is all built we can put the relevant files in place _in a new terminal session_ at the root of the project:

 ```
+source workon.sh
 inv set-up-python-runtime
 ```